Unifying Perspectives: Plausible Counterfactual Explanations on Global, Group-wise, and Local Levels: Method

-\end{small} This guarantees that $p_d(y'|\mathbf{x}_{GW,n}')$ will be higher than the most probable class among the remaining classes by the $\epsilon$ margin.
+This enforces that $p_d(y'|\mathbf{x}_{GW,n}')$ will be higher than the most probable class among the remaining classes by the $\epsilon$ margin.
 Using our criterion, the model can focus more on producing closer and more plausible counterfactuals.